brndnmtthws/brndn-io/content/posts/nobody-wants-to-hire-anymore/index.md

 Here's a summary of what we can infer from the data:

 * Corporate profits are up about 50% over pre-COVID levels
+* Personal savings are about 40% lower than pre-COVID levels
 * More people are in the labour market, especially younger people
 * Real wages have declined since their pre-COVID peak
 * Unemployment is low, but not quite as low as before COVID